 Emotions signal threats and rewards.
 Much like a compass that guides us in the right direction, emotions have the power to guide us to the right actions.

-For example, when a child commits a mistake, he might get scared and lie to his parents about it, or avoid confronting them for fear of punishment.
+For example, when a child commits a mistake, they might get scared and lie to their parents about it, or avoid confronting them for fear of punishment.

-His parents may eventually discover what their child did and the child, in all probability will end up facing the same consequences that he was trying to avoid.
+Their parents may eventually discover what they did and the child, in all probability will end up facing the same consequences that they were trying to avoid.
 In this instance, listening and responding to the ‘fear’ emotion proved futile to the child.